 - Hearing loss

 Why is hearing loss on that list?
 And how does it cause dementia?
-Given the fact that 1 in 5 Americans report some kind of hearing loss, these are highly relevant questions.
+These are highly relevant questions.
 Research conducted by the National Taiwan Normal University found that those who had diagnosed hearing loss developed dementia about 20% of the time, while those with perfect hearing developed dementia closer to 13% of the time.

 So, hearing loss is a risk factor.
 And it may have something to do with how your brain changes when you’re no longer able to hear.
 When you develop hearing loss, you begin to strain to hear everything you’re supposed to hear.
 It takes more work, and your brain has to change the way it operates.
 And it’s those exertions and alterations, some researchers believe, that leave the brain more vulnerable to developing dementia later in life.